 Don’t take this the wrong way.
 But let us dissect a few factors that lead to unhealthy weight gain and how skinny guys manage to avoid it.

 - Lack of sleep: Not getting enough sleep has a direct impact on people’s health.
 I personally find that if I go for a few days with less than 6 hours of sleep per night, my immune system shuts down.
 The first thing I will notice is me getting cold/flu like symptoms and all kinds of nasty bugs will follow.
 These would range from lack of energy, exhaustion, stress, etc. The symptom I particularly hate the most is getting flabby muscles, especially belly muscles.
 When it happens, it makes me lose my slim appearance very quickly.

 Ever wondered why new parents tend to put on weight so quickly?
 I will go as far as saying that I find it fairly easy to manage my weight, if I get enough sleep on a nightly basis.
 Admittedly, this takes commitment to get to bed early every evening.
 And anyone who knows, this is not always easy for us “night owls”.

 Now, let me ask you this: If you habitually received plenty of sleep every night, would you have an easier time managing your weight?
 Yes or no?

 - Lack of movement: Skinny people are not afraid to walk.
-In fact, they have no problem parking further away and walk a hundred yards when going somewhere.
+In fact, they have no problem parking their cars further away.
+And afterward, they would walk a hundred yards when going somewhere.
 They generally have no problem taking the stairs either.
-They don’t do it lose weight, but they simply don’t mind doing it.
+They don’t do it lose weight.
+But they simply don’t mind doing it.

 For more information on how to burn fat, check out my review of Tom Venuto’s guide over here!